Vladimir-Lazic/CarND-Path-Planning-Project/README.md

 #### 5. The car stays in its lane, except for the time between changing lanes.
 This requirement is met by using spline.h library.
 By using spline we are able to smooth out the calculated path of the vehicle and ensure that sharp turns are not a problem for the vehicle to handle.

+![alt text][image4]

 #### 6. The car is able to change lanes
 For the lane change a simple state machine is implemented.
 By processing the data provided by the sensor fusion module, we are able to make estimation of the position of the vehicles around us.
 For the lane change is is important to estimate whether there is a vehicle in the same lane we are in and that the vehicle is directly in front of us.
 With this we see there is a need for a lane change.
 We also need to make estimation whether there are any vehicles in the lanes to the left or right, or that it is possible to make a lane change.

+![alt text][image1]

 If there is a vehicle in front of us we simply change the lane state variable to the lane next to us that is available.
 If there are no lanes available we stay in the current lane and decrease speed.
 The default state of the state machine is the center lane.
 The vehicle will move back to the center lane after the lane change if there are no obstacles that prohibit that.

-![alt text][image1]
+![alt text][image5]